baizon/Scripts/README.md

 oneconf-disabler.sh
 ===================
-A simple script which disables the <a href="https://wiki.ubuntu.com/OneConf">OneConf</a> synchronisation of the Software Center.
+A simple script which disables the <a href="https://wiki.ubuntu.com/OneConf">OneConf</a> synchronisation.

 toggletouchpad.sh
 =================